€3,958.00raised of €5,000.00 goal goal

 Donations urgently needed

-The Big V Sanctuary is on the brink of closure.
-Donations have been slow, partly due to the role animals largely play in French culture, and party due to the coronavirus.
-Because ending human supremacy over animals is so important to Miranda, she will occasionally have to omit a meal of her own to pay for the animals' food, and to pay for volunteers to stay, which is a service very much needed - Miranda's work day starts at 4am and ends well after 11pm.
+Donations are slow here, partly due to the role animals largely play in this area of France, and partly due to the coronavirus.
+Because ending human supremacy over animals is so important to Miranda, she will occasionally have to omit a meal of her own to pay for the animals' food, and to pay for volunteers to stay, which is a service very much needed - Miranda's usual work day starts at 4am and ends well after 11pm.

-If you can give anything to help this sanctuary stay open, and help the animals receive the care they so desperately rely on, please do donate.
+If you can give anything to help this sanctuary stay open during this difficult time and help the animals receive the care they so desperately rely on, please do donate.
 If you're interested in volunteering, click here to get in touch.
-But please note that until more funds are raised, the sanctuary cannot afford to take on volunteers.